paradajz/Zvuk9/README.md

 # Zvuk9

-USB MIDI controller with 9 force and position sensing pads used to play melodic instruments or drums / samples.
-Pads are sending:
+Zvuk9 is an expressive USB MIDI controller used to play melodic instruments or drums / samples.

-- note
-- note velocity
-- note aftertouch
+Zvuk9 features:

+- 9 pressure and position sensitive pads
+- Velocity sensitivity (3 levels of sensitivity and 3 velocity response curves)
+- X and Y MIDI assignable to CC (CCs can be the same for all pads or unique per pad)
+- X or Y can be set to send pitch bend instead of CC
+- Aftertouch (channel or polyphonic)
+- 15 programs for storing settings (scale, tonic, split status, X & Y controls, on/off status for notes, aftertouch, and X and Y)
+- 7 predefined scales available: natural minor, harmonic minor, melodic minor, major, harmonic major, pentatonic minor, and pentatonic major
+- 10 user scales available so you can set which pad will play which note or notes
+- Chords can be assigned through user scales, a maximum of 7 notes can be assigned to a pad
+- Tonic can be set with Notes buttons
+- Notes buttons are illuminated, showing which notes are currently available and which note is currently playing
+- By default, tonic goes on Pad1; by using Notes up/down function, all notes can be moved
+- Encoder controls for X & Y: CC/Pitch bend, min, max, curve
-- 2 control changes or pitch bend through X and Y coordinates (touch position)
+- Total of 13 response curves available for X and Y

-Note, aftertouch, X and Y sending can be disabled each independently.
-X and Y have configurable min and max values, curve and MIDI controller or pitch bend type that is being sent.
-All nine pads can use the same X, Y CC/PB/max/min/curve values (useful for melodic instruments) or could be set uniquely (useful for playing drums or samples).
-Pads are set up to play one of the predetermined scales.
-Alternatively, they can be set to play custom scale or chords through user defined presets.
-Controller is capable of sending MIDI messages via USB or via MIDI Out port.
+- 4 on/off buttons: notes, X, Y, and aftertouch
+- In Split mode, all controls for X and Y, state of 4 on/off buttons, and MIDI channel are unique per pad
+- Transport controls: play, stop, and record can be set to MCC, CC, or MCC+CC
+- Note off type choice (off channel, on channel/0 velocity)
+- All settings saved during reboot
+- MIDI over USB and MIDI through 3.5mm mini jack out (cable mini jack to MIDI DIN included)
+- Configurable MIDI running status for DIN MIDI
+- OLED display

 # Compiling